Fertility vs. Infertility

 If you’ve already decided to try intrauterine insemination (IUI) or IVF treatment, you can still benefit from acupuncture.
 Studies have shown that acupuncture may increase the odds of pregnancy with IVF by about 20% – 40%.
 Typically, it’s best if we begin treatment one to two months before an IUI or IVF cycle, and continue weekly until insemination or embryo transfer.
 A specific treatment protocol is offered before and/or after embryo transfer (IVF only) to help relax the uterus.
 Following insemination or embryo transfer, we focus on calming your mind and easing anxiety while you wait to find out if you are pregnant.

 We recommend that men have a sperm analysis done as soon as you both suspect there is an issue with trying to conceive and/or if he is over 40.
 If the analysis reveals an issue with sperm count, motility (movement) or morphology (shape), then it is important for him to receive treatment too.
 It takes about 90 days for new sperm to generate, so the treatment received today will take at least that long to begin showing measurable results.
-In some cases weekly acupuncture visits and daily Chinese herbal medicine are needed, in other cases daily herbal medicine along with one acupuncture treatment right before ovulation or sperm donation (for IUI or IVF) is enough.
+In some cases weekly acupuncture visits and daily Chinese herbal medicine are needed, in other cases daily herbal medicine along with one acupuncture treatment right before ovulation or sperm donation (for IUI or IVF) is enough, in others cases men need others treatments for better their sperm like nerve shield plus.

 Vitality and a Healthy Pregnancy

 Whenever reproductive dysfunction keeps you from conceiving, your body is telling you that all is not well.
 Even when your fertility problems are “unexplained” by conventional testing, there may be signs and symptoms that point to energetic imbalances that can be addressed with Chinese medicine.
 The healthier you and your partner become, the more likely you are to conceive a child, also try the Best ivf clinic bangkok for a professional guide.
 The healthier you both are at the time of conception, the better environment you provide for your growing baby.